-As of December 31, 2008 and 2007, we had finite-lived intangible assets which totaled \$836 and \$273, net of accumulated amortization of \$34 and \$302, respectively.
-At December 31, 2008, we had three finite-lived intangible assets which consisted of customer relationships, software and patents held by Sigma at the time of our acquisition of this operation in October 2008, as discussed further in Note 3.
+As of December 31, 2009 and 2008, we had finite-lived intangible assets which totaled \$701 and \$836, respectively, net of accumulated amortization of \$169 and \$34, respectively.
+At December 31, 2009 and 2008, we had three finite-lived intangible assets which consisted of customer relationships, software and patents held by Sigma at the time of our acquisition of this operation in October 2008, as discussed further in Note 3.
 These intangible assets are being amortized on a straight-line basis over estimated useful lives of 72 months, 120 months and 60 months, respectively.
-As of December 31, 2008, these assets had remaining estimated useful lives of 69 months, 117 months, and 57 months, respectively.
+As of December 31, 2009, these assets had remaining estimated useful lives of 57 months, 105 months, and 45 months, respectively.
 These intangible assets are allocated to our Thermal Products segment.
-At December 31, 2007, our finite-lived intangible asset consisted of the patent applications held by our Intestlogic subsidiary at the time of our acquisition of this operation in 2002 and were allocated to the Mechanical Products segment.
-We assess our finite-live d intangible assets for impairment in accordance with the requirements of SFAS No. 144.
-Please see "Impairment of Long-Lived Assets" below for the results of our assessment.
+We assess our finite-lived intangible assets for impairment in accordance with the requirements of ASC Topic 350 (Intangibles - Goodwill and Other).
+Please see "Impairment of Long-Lived Assets and Finite-Lived Intangible Assets" below for the results of our assessment.

-The following table sets forth changes in the amount of the carrying value of finite-lived intangible assets for the years ended December 31, 2008 and 2007, respectively:
+The following table sets forth changes in the amount of the carrying value of finite-lived intangible assets for the years ended December 31, 2009 and 2008, respectively: